maikgreubel/phpgenerics/README.md

 Usage
 --

 Please take a look into API documentation.
-To create the API documentation by yourself, please install composer and execute
+To create the API documentation by yourself, please install Apache Ant and execute

-	composer install
-	composer documentation
+	ant

+Any further execution can be performed without updating the dependencies using command

+	and no-update

 Stability
 --

 The API is a test-driven framework and uses PHPUnit to test the stability.
-Please install composer (if not yet done, see Usage) and execute
+Please use ant (if not yet done, see Usage) and execute

-	composer test
+	ant

+This will run all available test suites in tests/*.
+The command performs also some basic checks for copy&paste code parts and calculate the code quality.

 Feel free to write and publish further tests.

 In case of an error please report bugs using a PHPUnit test class.
-Take a look into the tests/stream-tests folder to see example how to do create a new one.
+Take a look into the tests/ sub folders to see examples how to do create a new one.

 License